Will-ALVIDI/cppStartingKit/README.md

 The Guide
 =========

-This guide is design for people who are really new in C++ programming and want to use Sublime Text as a small IDE.
-If you follow these instructions step by step you will get crucial informations about Sublime Text environment, the **C++ Starting Kit** and a real starting point for C++ developments.
+This guide is designed for people who are really new in C++ programming and want to use Sublime Text as a small IDE.
+If you follow these instructions step by step you will get crucial informations about Sublime Text environment, the **C++ Starting Kit** and a real starting point for your C++ projects.

 If you are anyone else you can find tips to customize your Sublime Text environment for C++ or else.